Kailua beach vacation rentals

 Kailua is less than 30 minutes’ drive from Daniel K. Inouye International Airport (HNL) in Honolulu, the primary airport on the island of Oahu.
 You’ll likely want to rent a car here, and car rental desks are located on the ground floor of the terminal across from baggage claim.
 Rideshare services are on the second level (departures) at the airport, with signs directing visitors to three pickup locations.
 A bus service departs from the Main Terminal Diamond Head every 30 minutes, and takes a little over an hour to drop visitors near the entry point of Kailua’s city center.

-With an average temperature of 81 degrees Fahrenheit, there’s really no bad time to visit Kailua.
+With an average temperature of 81 degrees Fahrenheit, there’s really no bad time to stay in one of Kailua’s vacation rentals.
 Months spanning from spring through fall generally offer the best balance between agreeable (dry) days, with sparser crowds that spike after Thanksgiving.
 Kailua’s windward location on the island means sweltering heat will rarely be a concern here, and the weather is almost always pleasant.
 Mornings can be a little muggy, though, before the trade winds flush out the humidity, perpetually moving clouds overhead to reveal the shockingly blue skies.
 If you plan to travel from November through early spring, come prepared for rainfall, including footwear outfitted for muddy conditions.

 Lanikai Beach is often described as one of the world’s greatest beaches, and it’s easy to see why, with its breathtaking stretches of sand and ocean overlooking two nearby islets, the Na Mokulua.
 The waters here are typically calm, with a protected coastline buffered from windpowered waves thanks to a sizable reef offshore, making it one of the more swimmable spots on Oahu.
 These placid coastal waters are hard to beat — especially for kayaking and paddleboarding — tempting the more adventurous to paddle around those two offshore islands colloquially referred to as the Mokes.